wz7982/sqala-doc/docs/en/expr.md

             grouping(g.name)
 ```

-**Please note: For the `GROUPING` function, MySQL database restricts its use to queries with `GROUP BY ROLLUP` or `GROUP BY GROUPING SETS`; SQLite database does not support this function, and sqala does not perform compile-time checks for the above situations.**
+**Note: For the `GROUPING` function, MySQL database restricts its use to queries with `GROUP BY ROLLUP` or `GROUP BY GROUPING SETS`; SQLite database does not support this function, and sqala does not perform compile-time checks for the above situations.**

 ### Custom Aggregate Functions